LA police kill teen girl while firing shots at male suspect

 Choi said authorities do not yet know the man's motive or whether he knew the woman he initially assaulted in the store.

 Los Angeles Fire Department spokesperson Nicholas Prange said that woman had moderate to serious injuries and was transported to a hospital.
-It wasn't immediately known if she'd been shot.
+It wasn't immediately known if she'd been shot but Choi said she had injuries to her head, arms and face.

+Police found a heavy metal cable lock near the suspect that they say may have been used in that assault.

 Spell said the injured woman was the victim in the first assault report.
 It was not immediately clear what weapon was involved in that assault.

-Note: This story has been corrected to reflect that the shooting occurred at a Burlington store in North Hollywood that is part of a chain formerly known as Burlington Coat Factory.